jbokkers/Falafel.Async/README.md

 ## Support & Copyright
 All data & samples are provided as is and merely aggregated.
-For licensing & copyright information check the respective owners & links.
+For licensing & copyright information check the respective links.